-15. Termination of PDP prior to Final Report
+15. Termination or Suspension of PDP prior to Final Report

 The GNSO Council may terminate or suspend a PDP prior to the publication of a Final Report only for significant cause, upon a motion that passes with a Supermajority Vote in favour of termination or suspension.
 The following are illustrative examples of possible reasons for a premature termination or suspension of a PDP: